• Skip to primary navigation

 The Number One Tenet of Frugal Gardening: Plant What You Love

-May 21, 2019 by Steph Coelho Leave a Comment
+November 21, 2024 by Steph Coelho Leave a Comment

 Apologies for the delay in posting this week.
 I managed to get mild food poisoning after a lovely brunch, and my stomach was in knots for nearly two days.
 The gardening season is definitely on its way, though!
-I love seeing photos of gardens slowly turning green and spotting hidden veggie beds in front or backyards as I walk my dogs or head out on a run.
+I love seeing photos of gardens slowly turning green and spotting hidden veggie beds in front or backyards as I walk my dogs or head out on the run.
 I particularly adore seeing new gardeners get excited about their first sprouts.
 It’s an exciting time!
 Even as someone who has gardened for a while now, I never tire of seeing seedlings pop out of the earth or watching plants grow over the summer months.
 If I’m swamped or the weather isn’t great, and I get stuck inside for a few days, it’s so rewarding to re-enter the garden and be treated to a beautiful blooming oasis.

 Harvest is still a little ways off for me as of yet — I expect I’ll be picking radishes, lettuce, and Asian greens once June rolls around — but I’m already fantasizing about what I’m going to cook and prepare with the fresh produce from my garden.
 I’ve planted more kale than usual this year and plenty of other hardy greens.
 Once grown, they fill out the space quite nicely, but they’re also my favorite veggies to eat.
 It’s why I’ve dedicated two full beds to growing brassicas (a vegetable family that includes cabbage, kale, radish, etc.).
 I just love eating those vegetables!

-I see a lot of gardening guides and books suggest which plants to grow.
+I see a lot of gardening guides and books suggesting which plants to grow.
 Tomatoes, peas, beans, radishes.
 They’re relatively easy to grow and high-reward.
 Who doesn’t love to pick a fresh tomato off the vine and slice it up for a tasty lunchtime sandwich?
 Cucumbers are often recommended as an easy first-time vegetable.

 You won’t find cucumbers in my garden, though.
 I’m not a huge fan, and I get enough of them in my local farm’s CSA basket.
 I don’t need a bundle more to snack on.
 I want to urge you not to bother planting vegetables and varieties you don’t love to eat.
 Don’t waste time, effort, and space on nurturing plants that will feel like a chore to harvest and cook with.